chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 ## Method

-We have designed a set of experiments, including three sub-parts, which are aimed at landing habits, error rates, time did the corresponding test.
+We have designed a set of experiments, including three sub-parts, which are aimed at landing habits, error rates, time to finish the corresponding test.
 The implementation details are shown below:

 #### Recruitment of subjects